Skills Pay the Bills: The Benefits of Certificates and Micro-credentials

 It is very likely that you will have many careers throughout your lifetime, and as the lifelong learning division of UC Davis, CPE is here to help you gain immediate skills for employment now and well into the future.
 We offer a variety of learning opportunities that blend the distinctive academic expertise of UC Davis with practical training that immediately improves capability and job performance.
 You can conveniently upskill or reskill and obtain the credentials you need to advance your career or launch a new one.

 If you’re considering arming yourself with skilled credentials but are unsure of where or how to get started, we can help.
 Reach out to one of our enrollment coaches and they can walk you through your options.
 Email email@example.com today!

-- Academic and Non-credit Professional Certificates: Choose from online certificates in more than 10 areas of study, many of which will help you achieve your industry-recognized certification
+- Academic and Non-credit Professional Certificates: Choose from online and in-person certificates in more than 10 areas of study, many of which will help you achieve your industry-recognized certification

 - Badge Programs: Earn skills badges, metaskill badges or a certificate badge in several fields including business and leadership, brewing and IT – and share your achievement from your LinkedIn profile!